cfw-guide/ios.cfw.guide/docs/en_US/updating/turdus merula/Linux/turdusmerula-tethered-linux.md

 At this stage, files will also be saved into the image4 folder within the `turdus_m3rula` folder.
 These files are needed in the next section to boot your device.

-For ease-of-use, it is recommended to open a Finder window and drag these files into the terminal window itself when running the commands in the next section.
+For ease-of-use, it is recommended to open a file explorer and drag these files into the terminal window itself when running the commands in the next section.

 :::

 ### Booting the device

 1. Run `sudo ./bin/turdusra1n -t [iBoot.img4] -i [signed-SEP.img4] -p [target-SEP.im4p]`
-    - It is recommended to open a Finder window and drag the files from the `image4` folder into the terminal window itself when running this command
+    - It is recommended to open a file explorer and drag the files from the `image4` folder into the terminal window itself when running this command
     - Follow the on-screen instructions to enter DFU mode when prompted

 Your device should now boot into the version of iOS you restored to.